rollout/cloudbees-openfeature-provider-node/README.md

 ### Configuration

-Follow the instructions on the [Java SDK project](https://github.com/open-feature/java-sdk) for how to use the Java SDK.
+Follow the instructions on the [Node SDK project](https://github.com/open-feature/node-sdk) for how to use the Node SDK.

 You can configure the CloudBees provider by doing the following: